Tropical Storm Elsa brings torrential rain, outages

-A forecast team from Colorado State University has predicted a slightly above-average level of activity in the Atlantic basin this hurricane season.
-Phil Klotzbach and Michael Bell of the CSU Tropical Meteorology Project say there will be an average of 14 named storms, with seven of those storms developing into hurricanes in the Atlantic this season, which runs from June 1 through November 30.
+A forecast team from Colorado State University has predicted an above-average level of activity in the Atlantic basin this hurricane season.
+The CSU Tropical Meteorology Project says there will be an average of 17 named storms, with eight of those storms developing into hurricanes in the Atlantic this season, which runs from June 1 through Nov.
+30.